You can count on having issues with your computer.

 you optimal performance.

-3) To avoid memory clutter, turn off your computer every night.
-If you leave it on
+3) To avoid memory clutter, turn off your computer every night or

 this website for more ways to speed